- Online mapping tool

 Click on 'Connect to the interactive resource and tenure maps (IRTM)' or you can download the IRTM application.

-Once you have the application open, go to 'Layers' then 'Restricted Lands' to locate the SCL protection areas and trigger areas.
+Once you have the application open, go to 'Layers' then 'Constrained Lands' to locate the SCL protection areas and trigger areas.

 Select and activate the ones you require for your enquiry.